Beacons & SDKs

 - To optimize your browsing experience.

-- To provide anonymous individual and/or aggregate auditing, research, modeling and reporting for our advertisers and other partners.
+- To provide anonymous individual and/or aggregated auditing, research, modeling and reporting for our advertisers and other partners.
 No personally identifiable information about you is shared with our advertisers and other partners as part of these services.

-- To offer Yahoo Web Analytics.
+- To offer Yahoo Analytics, including Flurry from Yahoo.

 - To provide you relevant advertising and content.

-Other Companies’ Web Beacons on Yahoo
+Other Companies’ Beacons & SDKs on Yahoo